Is Disease in Wood Chips a Problem?

 Wood Preservatives

 Wood preservatives have changed over the years and newer wood treatments are less toxic than those used before 2003.
-Iowa State University has published a helpful article on toxicity concerns about raised beds.
-In addition, the National Pesticide ...
+The National Pesticide Information Center has a web page titled Home and Garden Use of Treated Wood.

 Tomato leaves turning yellow, plant dying